it-dkt/avg.NET/README.md

 Usually, you don't need to modify them.
 But feel free to do it if needed.

 ## mysql-setting
-There are two folders, 'initdb.d' and `initdb.en.d`.
+There are two folders, *initdb.d* and *initdb.en.d*.
-And there is a file named 'init-avg-db.sql' in each folders.
+And there is a file named *init-avg-db.sql* in each folders.
-'init-avg-db.sql' is a script file for creating database, tables, and insering data to MySQL database.
+*init-avg-db.sql* is a script file for creating database, tables, and insering data to MySQL database.
-The file in 'initdb.d' folder is for Japanese, in 'initdb.en.d' is for English.
+The file in *initdb.d* folder is for Japanese, in *initdb.en.d* is for English.

 If you run the application with 'docker compose', the scrpt will automatically be executed in the MySQL Container.
 But If you have the database server separetely, you may need to execute script yourself.